 - 1. If possible, back up all personal files. - 2.
 Insert the HP Factory Image Restore DVD into the optical drive and restart the computer. - 3.
-As the computer is restarting, press f9 to open the Computer Setup boot option menu. - 4.
-Press the down arrow to select Restore SLED HP-BNB preload image from the Linux boot menu, and then press enter. - 5.
+As the computer is restarting, press 19 to open the Computer Setup boot option menu. - Press the down arrow to select Restore SLED HP-BNB preload image from the Linux boot menu, and then press enter. - 5.
 Using the arrow keys, select Yes when prompted: Do you want to start the System-Restore? - 6.
 Follow the on-screen instructions.

-USB Recovery option (select models only)
+USB Recovery option